 I made Taos Pasta Bowl 2 on the potter’s wheel with stoneware clay and then trimmed a slight foot.
 Stoneware clay is a strong and durable clay body that is ideal for table ware.

 I call this glaze technique ‘Taos” because the overall effect reminds me of the natural environment in Northern New Mexico.
 I start by dipping half the bowl in a floating blue glaze that I make.
 Next I dip the remaining half in a copper glaze I make.
 Now the fun begins and I start to feel like a painter flinging, pouring, and trailing cream glaze and then red gold over the top.
 Lately, I have started to daub a bit of the red gold glaze as well to add a punch, a suggestion of something floral or cloud like.
 Blue, green, and cream glazes I make myself; and I purchase the red gold glaze.
+In this firing, the blue pulled to sage, reminiscent of the colors of the high desert!
+Wild!

 The melding of the glazes is somewhat unique each time, making groupings of, or an entire place setting, dinnerware in the Taos glaze interesting.
 Not too matchy-matchy.
 The effects are consistent enough, however, to build your collection piece by piece.

+I am calling this bowl a “pasta bowl” but it’s more of a general serving bowl.
 Use this bowl for serving sides, pasta, or a large salad; or, use Taos Pasta Bowl 2 as a mixing bowl or even a fruit bowl.
 And it’s lightweight, balanced, and durable.

 Makes a great wedding gift, anniversary gift, house warming gift, and will compliment any dining or serving table and home decor.